shaoyucherish/Project3/README.md

 # Summarizations

-For this part, we created some basic summary statistics and plots about the training data.
+For this part, we produce some basic summary statistics and plots about the training data.

-- Tables
+- **Tables**

-Firstly, let’s look at some tables.
-We summarized the training data, so that we can know all of the variables roughly.
-For example, this table shows each count for published on weekdays, we can see which has the most count and which has the least count.
-It also shows the minimum, 1st quantile, median, mean, 3rd quantile and maximum of other variables.
+Firstly, here is a quick summary of all variables as shown below, so that we can know the variables roughly.

 ``` r
 summary(newsTrain)